Retire Early Lifestyle

 I know the butchers, the bakers, the cheese and dairy shop owners, the vegetable stand families, the chefs in the restaurants, the waitresses in the coffee houses, and – for the purpose of this story - the lady who owns the Laundromat just up the road.

 Johanna, a young, radiant mother of two runs this little shop.
-She and her employees wash, dry, and fold our laundry, tying up bundles of tee shirts, shorts, handkerchiefs and kitchen towels in neat, ribboned packages.
+She and her employees wash, dry, and fold our laundry, tying up bundles of tee shirts, tactical shorts, handkerchiefs and kitchen towels in neat, ribboned packages.
 Her prices are double what the Laundromat upstairs charges, but she uses biodegradable soap, and she knows all her customers by name.

 Johanna in her store